-The Compensation Committee grants long-term incentive compensation pursuant to the Stock Incentive Plans and the LTIP.
-While long-term incentive compensation may be paid under the Stock Incentive Plans in the form of stock option awards and restricted or fully vested stock awards, currently all of the long-term incentive awards granted pursuant to such plans are in the form of stock option or restricted stock awards.
-LTIP awards may be made in the form of cash and restricted and fully vested stock awards; however, currently only restricted and fully vested awards are granted from the Stock Incentive Plans under the LTIP.
-In granting long-term incentives in the form of stock option awards, restricted stock awards are granted from the Stock Incentive Plans under the LTIP.
-In granting long-term incentives in the form of stock option awards, restricted stock awards and unrestricted LTIP share awards, the Compensation Committee considers as recipients employees who have demonstrated capacity for contributing to the Company's goals.
+The Compensation Committee grants long-term incentive compensation pursuant to the Stock Incentive Plans.
+While long-term incentive compensation may be paid under the Stock Incentive Plans in the form of stock option awards, performance share units, and restricted or fully vested stock awards, currently all of the long-term incentive awards granted pursuant to such plans are in the form of stock option, performance share units, or restricted stock awards.
+In granting long-term incentives in the form of stock option awards, performance share units, and restricted stock awards, the Compensation Committee considers as recipients employees who have demonstrated capacity for contributing to the Company's goals.
 In all cases, the long-term equity awards are intended to encourage employees to act as owners of the business, further aligning their interests with those of stockholders.